The Lorax (2012) poster

 Crew

-Director – Chris Renaud, Co-Director – Kyle Balda, Screenplay – Ken Daurio & Cinco Paul, Based on the Book by Dr. Seuss, Producers – Janet Healy & Christopher Meledandri, Music – John Powell, Songs – Cinco Paul & John Powell, Animation Director – Lionel Gallat, CGI Supervisor – Bruno Chauffard, Production Design – Yarrow Cheney.
+Director – Chris Renaud, Co-Director – Kyle Balda, Screenplay – Ken Daurio & Cinco Paul, Based on the Book The Lorax (1971) by Dr. Seuss, Producers – Janet Healy & Christopher Meledandri, Music – John Powell, Songs – Cinco Paul & John Powell, Animation Director – Lionel Gallat, CGI Supervisor – Bruno Chauffard, Production Design – Yarrow Cheney.
 Production Company – Universal/Illumination Entertainment.

 Voices